-Additionally, the bill mandates the Washington State Patrol to prepare and submit an annual report to the governor and legislative committees starting March 31, 2027, detailing the performance of the missing persons alert system.
-This report will include statistics on alert activations, outcomes, response times, and recommendations for improvements.
-The section requiring the report will expire on March 31, 2030.
+Additionally, the bill requires the Washington State Patrol to submit an annual report to the governor and legislative committees starting March 31, 2027, which will include data on alert activations, outcomes, and recommendations for improvements.
+This report aims to provide transparency and accountability regarding the effectiveness of the missing persons alert systems.
+The section detailing the reporting requirement is set to expire on March 31, 2030.

 Statutes affected: